-• Courses work: 40 %
+• Course work: 40%

 0 Mid-semester exam 20%

 0 Group assignment 20%

 (written and oral presentation)

-• Final E kam 60 %
+• Final E kam 60%

-0 One three-hour theory paper

 SBRM6040 ECONOMICS OF ENTERPRISE RISK MANAGEMENT

 The Economics of Enterprise Risk Management course provides a broader economic framework and context, whereby risks can be identified and interpreted using economic theory and thought applicable to its interpretation.
 For example, in a global marketplace, the enterprise must be increasingly conscious about how and when changes in demand and supply of commodities and financial flows in world markets will transmit to their own arena and trigger off a cascade of events that puts the enterprise in jeopardy, if no risk mitigation action is taken.
 Conversely, opportunities emerging in local and foreign markets may be missed and not included in the enterprise's risk management and strategic plans.